Anna Vaninskaya

 Research summary

-Anna Vaninskaya's research focuses on the fin de siècle and the Edwardian period, and more broadly on the following topics in the nineteenth and twentieth centuries: the intersection between literature and politics, especially the socialist, anarchist and labour movements; working and lower-middle class writing; the 'middlebrow'; utopia/dystopia; Englishness and patriotism; views of the past, especially Victorian historical and anthropological writing; romance, fantasy and children's literature; the history of reading and education; the rise of English; Anglo-Russian literary and cultural relations and immigrant writing in Britain.
-She is interested in intellectual, cultural, and book history, genre, and reception studies, as well as individual authors such as William Morris, Oscar Wilde, H. G. Wells, G. K. Chesterton, Robert Tressell, Lord Dunsany, E. R. Eddison, Hope Mirrlees, George Orwell, Victor Serge, J. B. Priestley, J. R. R. Tolkien, C. S. Lewis and Ursula Le Guin.
+Anna Vaninskaya's research focuses on literature of the late nineteenth and early twentieth centuries, especially the intersection between literature and left-wing politics; fantasy literature; and Anglo-Russian cultural relations.
+Other topics she has worked on include utopia/dystopia; Englishness and patriotism; views of the past, especially in Victorian historical and anthropological writing; working and lower-middle class writing; the 'middlebrow'; children's literature; the history of reading and education; the rise of English; and immigrant writing in Britain.
+She is interested in intellectual, cultural, and book history, genre, and reception studies, as well as individual authors such as William Morris, Oscar Wilde, H. G. Wells, G. K. Chesterton, Lord Dunsany, E. R. Eddison, Hope Mirrlees, George Orwell, Victor Serge, J. R. R. Tolkien, C. S. Lewis and Ursula Le Guin.
 She welcomes research proposals in late-Victorian and Edwardian literature and culture, as well as any of the topics listed above.

 Affiliated research centres